hellola/task-tree/README.md

 Task Tree is a CLI tool that helps you keep track of your tasks in a tree structure

 ### Running
 Gemming still has to be done.
-For the moment cloning and doing a bundle install will get install.
+For the moment cloning and doing a bundle install will install what is needed.
 Then executing `ruby task-tree.rb --help` will get you the rest of the way.

 ### Disclaimer